• Skip to primary navigation

 Lawn Bowling Cincinnati Ohio

-Players roll the “bowl” on the mat with the goal of reaching the jack (white ball) at the other end of the green.
 There are two dots on the sides of the ball, one large and one small.
 The ball will turn in the direction of the smaller dot on the ball when it is rolled.
 The closest bowls get the points and you play in teams.

-The game is played on a sand-based 120 square foot putting green.
+The game is played on a sand-based 120-square-foot putting green.

 Photo 2013 09 04 09.42.44 PM